-- 1 competing demands for land between climate change mitigation and food production, with cascading - 2 impacts on food security. - 3 This chapter assesses how the potential conflict for land could be alleviated by sustainable - 4 intensification to produce food with a lower land footprint (Section 5.6, Cross-Chapter Box 6: - 5 Agricultural intensification).
-To accomplish this, farmers would need to produce the same amount of - 6 food with lower land requirement, which depends on technology, skills, finance, and markets. - 7 Achieving this would also rely on demand-side changes including dietary choices that enable - 8 reduction of the land footprint for food production while still meeting dietary needs.
-Transitions - 9 required for such transformative changes in food systems are addressed in Section 5.7.
+This chapter assesses how the potential conflict for land could be alleviated by sustainable intensification to produce food with a lower land footprint (Section 5.6, Cross-Chapter Box 6: Agricultural intensification).
+To accomplish this, farmers would need to produce the same amount of food with lower land requirement, which depends on technology, skills, finance, and markets.
+Achieving this would also rely on demand-side changes including dietary choices that enable reduction of the land footprint for food production while still meeting dietary needs.
+Transitions required for such transformative changes in food systems are addressed in Section 5.7.

-5.1.4.3 Charting the future of food security
+11 5.1.4.3 Charting the future of food security

-- 12 This chapter utilises the common framework of the Representative Concentration Pathways (RCPs) - and the Shared Socio-economic Pathways (SSPs) (Popp et al. 2017; Riahi et al. 2017; Doelman et al. - 14 2018) to assess the impacts of future GHG emissions, mitigation measures, and adaptation on food - security (See Cross-Chapter Box 1: Scenarios in Chapter 1, Section 5.2 and 5.6). - New work utilising these scenario approaches has shown that the food system externalises costs onto - human health and the environment (Springmann et al. 2018a; Swinburn et al. 2019; Willett et al. - 18 2019), leading to calls for transforming the food system to deliver better human and sustainability - outcomes (Willett et al. 2019; IAP 2018; Development Initiatives 2018; Lozano et al. 2018).
-Such a - 20 transformation could be an important lever to address the complex interactions between climate - 21 change and food security.
-Through acting on mitigation and adaptation in regard to both food demand - 22 and food supply we assess the potential for improvements to both human health and the Sustainable - 23 Development Goals (Section 5.6). - 24 This chapter builds on the food systems and scenario approaches followed by AR5 and its focus on - 25 climate change and food security, but new work since AR5 has extended beyond production to how - 26 climate change interacts with the whole food system.
-The analysis of climate change and food - 27 insecurity has expanded beyond undernutrition to include the overconsumption of unhealthy mass- - 28 produced food high in sugar and fat, which also threatens health in different but highly damaging - ways and the role of dietary choices and consumption in greenhouse gas emissions.
-It focused on - 30 land-based food systems, though highlighting in places the contributions of freshwater and marine - 31 production. - 32 The chapter assesses new work on the observed and projected effects of CO2 concentrations on the - 33 nutritional quality of crops (Section 5.2.4.2) and emphasises the role of extreme climate events - 34 (Section 5.2.5.1), social aspects including gender and equity (Box 5.1. and Cross-chapter Box 11: - 35 Gender in Chapter 7), and dietary choices (Section 5.4.6, 5.5.2).
-Other topics with considerable new - 36 literature include impacts on smallholder farming systems (Section 5.2.2.6), food loss and waste - 37 (Section Error!
-Reference source not found.), and urban and peri-urban agriculture (Section 5.6.5). - 38 he chapter explores the potential competing demands for land that mitigation measures to achieve - 39 temperature targets may engender, with cascading impacts on food production, food security, and - 40 farming systems (Section 5.6), and the enabling conditions for achieving the mitigation and adaptation - 41 in equitable and sustainable ways (Section 5.7).
-Section 5.8 presents challenges to future food - 42 security, including food price spikes, migration, and conflict.
+12 This chapter utilises the common framework of the Representative Concentration Pathways (RCPs) 13 and the Shared Socio-economic Pathways (SSPs) (Popp et al. 2017; Riahi et al. 2017; Doelman et al. 14 2018) to assess the impacts of future GHG emissions, mitigation measures, and adaptation on food 15 security (See Cross-Chapter Box 1: Scenarios in Chapter 1, Section 5.2 and 5.6).

+New work utilising these scenario approaches has shown that the food system externalises costs onto human health and the environment (Springmann et al. 2018a; Swinburn et al. 2019; Willett et al. 2019), leading to calls for transforming the food system to deliver better human and sustainability outcomes (Willett et al. 2019; IAP 2018; Development Initiatives 2018; Lozano et al. 2018).
+Such a transformation could be an important lever to address the complex interactions between climate change and food security.
+Through acting on mitigation and adaptation in regard to both food demand

+- and food supply we assess the potential for improvements to both human health and the Sustainable - 23 Development Goals (Section 5.6).

+24 This chapter builds on the food systems and scenario approaches followed by AR5 and its focus on 25 climate change and food security, but new work since AR5 has extended beyond production to how 26 climate change interacts with the whole food system.
+The analysis of climate change and food 27 insecurity has expanded beyond undernutrition to include the overconsumption of unhealthy massproduced food high in sugar and fat, which also threatens health in different but highly damaging 28 29 ways and the role of dietary choices and consumption in greenhouse gas emissions.
+It focused on 30 land-based food systems, though highlighting in places the contributions of freshwater and marine 31 production.

+32 The chapter assesses new work on the observed and projected effects of CO_2 concentrations on the nutritional quality of crops (Section 5.2.4.2) and emphasises the role of extreme climate events 33 34 (Section 5.2.5.1), social aspects including gender and equity (Box 5.1. and Cross-chapter Box 11: 35 Gender in Chapter 7), and dietary choices (Section 5.4.6, 5.5.2).
+Other topics with considerable new 36 literature include impacts on smallholder farming systems (Section 5.2.2.6), food loss and waste 37 (Section 5.5.2.5), and urban and peri-urban agriculture (Section 5.6.5).
+The chapter explores the 38 potential competing demands for land that mitigation measures to achieve temperature targets may 39 engender, with cascading impacts on food production, food security, and farming systems (Section 40 5.6), and the enabling conditions for achieving the mitigation and adaptation in equitable and 41 sustainable ways (Section 5.7).
+Section 5.8 presents challenges to future food security, including food 42 price spikes, migration, and conflict.